Giselle Bonilla

 Giselle Bonilla (born October 28, 1994) is an American actress.
-She is best known for her role as Maria in the sitcom Mr. Box Office.
+She portrayed Maria in the sitcom Mr. Box Office.

 Career

 She has appeared in many television series, including a recurring role in Southland.
 She has also helped advertise many campaigns including YMI Jeans, Verizon Wireless, and an anti-smoking campaign.
 On May 7, 2012, she joined the cast of theseries Mr. Box Office.

 Personal life

 She enjoys playing basketball and swimming.